mariasr3/pytprot/README.md

 - **pytprot_dash.py**: This script allows for opening the Dash pytprot app.
 The pipeline is similar to that of the main script, and it also references the different function scripts.

+Nevertheless, a more detailed explanation of all the submodels, and their corresponding functions, is detailed on the Theory.pdf.

 ## 3. The pytprot pipeline